MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-get-started-spark-interop.md

 ---

-# Spark integration with Microsoft R Server 9.1
+# Learn how to use R Server with sparklyr (step-by-step examples)

-In addition to the `rxSpark` compute context used for ... , there is an additional deeper layer of integration with the [sparklyr package from RStudio](https://cran.r-project.org/package=sparklyr).
+In addition to the `rxSpark` compute context used for transfer R computations to that environment, there is now an additional deeper layer of Spark integration with the [sparklyr package from RStudio](https://cran.r-project.org/package=sparklyr).
 Microsoft R Server and sparklyr can now be used in tandem within a single Spark session.

-## Use R Server with sparklyr (step-by-step examples)

-### Prerequisites
+## Prerequisites

 + A Hadoop cluster with Spark and valid installation of Microsoft R Server
 + Microsoft R Server is configured for use with Hadoop and Spark